skaczmarek-dev/skaczmarek-dev.github.io/_posts/2024-11-01-python-commandline-arguments-getopts.md

 Method presented in this post is not the most convenient, but is easy to understand for people who came from C or Bash background.
 This is also mentioned in Python documentation:

 >The getopt module is a parser for command line options whose API is designed to be familiar to users of the C getopt() function.
 Users who are unfamiliar with the C getopt() function or who would like to write less code and get better help and error messages should consider using the argparse module instead. [source](https://docs.python.org/3/library/getopt.html#module-getopt)

-If you are looking for another method, that is more elegant and suited for python, please look at another post in this series - [link]()

 First of all, we need to understand how we can fetch arguments passed to script.
 In order to do that, we need module called **sys.argv**.